 Prior to the matriculation in the M:IPD or MSE:IPD degree programs, candidates should have a background in one of the three areas: business, design arts, or engineering.
 Students applying to the MSE:IPD program must have a background in engineering.

-- Labels and writing should be kept to a minimum and clearly explain the work.
+- Labels and writing should clearly explain the work.

 - The applicant’s full contact information should appear on the first page, and their name on each subsequent page of the submission.

-The program looks for candidates that demonstrate through coursework and/ or immersive experiences not only a strong interest in product design and design thinking, but a degree of background in at least two of the three program areas: engineering, design/ art, and business, along with hands on experience making/ building/ creating in some way or form, demonstrated through a submitted visual portfolio.
+The program looks for candidates that demonstrate through coursework and/ or immersive experiences a strong interest in product design or design thinking and a degree or background in at least one of the three program areas: engineering, design/art, and business.
+Successful applicants typically demonstrate experience creating, building, or making in some way or form, demonstrated through a submitted visual portfolio.
 We look for solid references from individuals with insight about the candidate, along with applicant strengths in both leadership and teamwork.
 University grades and standardized testing scores are important elements in the decision process, but are not a final determinant of eligibility.